arcege/workspaces/README.md

 environment variable to the workspace directory and change the shell's working directory there.

-As a pre-operation, the configuration files are run with the 'leave' argument.
-And as a post-operation, the configuration files are run with the 'enter' argument.
+As a pre-operation, the hook files are run with the 'leave' argument.
+And as a post-operation, the hook files are run with the 'enter' argument.

 If no argument is given, then the function is the same as the `current` operation, showing the current workspace name.